 This is Sparta

-Two kings ruled Sparta together.
+Two kings ruled this state together.
 The “kings” were not absolute monarchs, but only generals and priests.
 The real power was in the hands of the ephors.
-Only citizens of Sparta could participate in the government.
+Only citizens could participate in the government.
 The National Assembly consisted of Spartans who have reached 30 years.